Ignition (The Nevers)

 "Ignition" is the third episode of the American science fiction drama television series The Nevers.
 The episode was directed by David Semel and written by producer Kevin Lau.
 It originally aired on HBO on April 25, 2021 and also was available on HBO Max on the same date.

 The series is set in Victorian era London and follows a group of people, mostly women, known as the Touched, who suddenly manifest abnormal abilities.
 Among them are Amalia True, a mysterious and quick-fisted widow, and her best friend Penance Adair, a brilliant inventor.
-The episode follows Amalia as she begins investigating a fake orphanage that kidnaps Touched people by prentending to be the real orphanage.
+The episode follows Amalia as she begins investigating a fake orphanage that kidnaps Touched people by pretending to be the real orphanage.
 Meanwhile, Penance begins working on a device that will help every Touched in the city hear Mary's voice.

 The episode received generally positive reviews, with critics praising the new character development for the characters and the ending.
 The episode was watched by 0.448 million household viewers.